Mafia (video game): Plot

-In 1935, the Salieri and Morello families begin branching out into new rackets following the end of prohibition.
+In 1935, the Salieri and Morello families begin branching out into new rackets following the end of Prohibition.
 Learning that Salieri is making moves to gain control over law enforcement, Morello attempts to have him killed.
 After Tommy saves him, Salieri declares open war on his rival.
-Tommy helps to weaken Morello's position by assassinating the councillor, to reduce Morello's control over city politics, and Morello's brother Sergio, to reduce his control on the port unions.
-The war comes to an end after Tommy, Sam and Paulie kill Morello himself as he tries to flee the city.
+Tommy helps to weaken Morello's position by assassinating the politician, to reduce Morello's control over city politics, and Morello's brother Sergio, to reduce his control on the port unions.
+The war comes to an end after Tommy and his friends gun Morello down as he tries to flee the city.

-By 1938, the Salieri family is in full control of Lost Heaven's rackets, and is ruthlessly eliminating anyone who opposes them.
-When Tommy, Paulie and Sam agree to recover a shipment of impounded cigars, they are shocked to discover a stash of diamonds hidden amongst them.
-Realizing Salieri knew about the diamonds and lied to them, Tommy and Paulie decide to rob a bank without telling Salieri.
-Although the job is a success, Tommy finds Paulie dead in his apartment the following day and the bag of stolen money missing.
-When he meets with Sam to discuss the matter, he learns that Salieri ordered him to kill Tommy and Paulie for going behind his back, and that Michelle and Frank were murdered by Salieri's men after Tommy's past cover-ups were exposed.
-Tommy survives Sam's ambush and manages to kill him, but is forced to go into hiding with his family.
+By 1938, the Salieri family is in full control of Lost Heaven's rackets and is ruthlessly eliminating anyone who opposes them.
+Tommy, Paulie and Sam agree to recover a shipment of impounded cigar crates but are shocked when the crates are actually full of diamonds.
+Realizing Salieri was deceiving them, Tommy and Paulie decide to rob a bank without telling Salieri.
+Although the job is successful, Tommy finds Paulie murdered in his apartment the following day and the stolen money missing.
+Tommy goes to discuss the matter with Sam, who instead reveals Salieri ordered Tommy and Paulie's deaths for going behind his back, and that Michelle and Frank were murdered by Salieri's men after Tommy's past cover-ups were exposed.
+Tommy survives Sam's ambush and kills him but is forced to go into hiding with his family.
 Fearing for their safety, he contacts Detective Norman, who has been investigating Salieri, for help.

-After relaying his story to him, Tommy offers to testify against the Salieri family in exchange for a reduced prison sentence and protection for his family.
+After relaying his story, Tommy offers to testify against the Salieri family in exchange for a reduced prison sentence and protection for his family.
 Norman agrees, and the resulting investigation and trials lead to most of the Salieri family, including the Don, being convicted and sentenced.

-After serving eight years in prison, Tommy is reunited with his family as they are all placed under witness protection and relocated to Empire Bay.
-They live a peaceful life until 1951, when Tommy's past catches up to him and two hitmen kill him on his front lawn on Salieri's behalf.
+After serving eight years in prison, Tommy is reunited with his family as they are all placed under witness protection and relocated to another city.
+Years later, Tommy's past catches up to him and he is killed on his front lawn by two hitmen on Salieri's behalf.
 The game ends with a monologue narrated by Tommy, explaining how the world really works and lamenting over how he and his friends only wanted the good life but ended up with nothing at all; he concludes that it is important to keep balance in everything, as life can both give and take away.